 The next chimpanzee we found had the nickname ‘baby face’.
-He got this nickname because he kept his light face color which baby chimpanzees are born with.
-Although baby face was already around 35 years old!
-Luckily for him it was clearly to see that he was an adult male chimpanzee..
+He got this nickname because he kept his light face colour which baby chimpanzees are born with.
+Although the baby face was already around 35 years old!
+Luckily for him, it was clear to see that he was an adult male chimpanzee.

 Chimpanzees build their own nest every evening.
-They rarely use the same nest twice, so it is quit a bit of work.
-When we where watching the behavior of the chimp group, one of the chimps decided that it was bed time.
+They rarely use the same nest twice, so it is quite a bit of work.
+When we were watching the behaviour of the chimp group, one of the chimps decided that it was bedtime.
 Just forget that it was only 2:30 pm.
-For us it was a great opportunity to be able to watch how they make their nests.
-She did it right in front of us, only a few meters away and quit low in the tree.
-Like sitting front row during a theater show!
+For us, it was a great opportunity to be able to watch how they make their nests.
+She did it right in front of us, only a few meters away and quite low in the tree.
+Like sitting front row during a theatre show!
 It was a pleasure to see how she was folding the small branches until she was satisfied.
 When her nest was done she laid down and was enjoying the show of lots of cameras in front of here.

-Counting the nests of the chimpanzees is a good and reliable methode to make an estimation of their population, because they sleep every day in their own nest, that is only used ones.
+Counting the nests of the chimpanzees is a good and reliable method to make an estimation of their population because they sleep every day in their own nest, that is only used ones.

 A day out of a chimpanzee life

 They are usually awake during the day with peak times in the morning and late afternoon.
 They are resting during the heat of the day.
-Normally they eat mostly fruit, leaves, little branches ect.
-Also they eat small insects of bird eggs.
+Normally they eat mostly fruit, leaves, little branches etc. Also, they eat small insects of bird eggs.
 But there is also a bit more horrifying side to their diet.
-Chimpanzees hunt smaller monkeys..
+Chimpanzees hunt smaller monkeys.
 In the park where I have been for a month, Kibale National Park, they mostly eat the black and white colobus and the red colobus monkeys.
-For me it sounds a bit like a adult human eating a toddler..
+For me, it sounds a bit like an adult human eating a toddler.
 But they need food of course.
-One of the colleagues back in Uganda told me he ones found a head of a black an white colobus monkey, just a head.
+One of the colleagues back in Uganda told me they ones found only ahead of a black an white colobus monkey, just the head.
 Chimpanzees live in a social group that can range from just 2 members and even up to 100! but the average is around 6 to 10 individuals.
-Every group does have their own territorium, and there can be some aggressive fights about the size of the territorium and the power of the dominant male.
+Every group does have their own territory, and there can be some aggressive fights about the size of the territory and the power of the dominant male.
 A last small fun fact about chimpanzees is that they are almost always right-handed!